hackboxguy/vmbox/README.md

 ![System Management Dashboard](images/system-ui.png)

-The built-in dashboard at http://localhost:8000 provides:
+The built-in dashboard at http://localhost:8000 provides a secure web interface for system monitoring and management.

+### Authentication

+The WebUI requires authentication using the same credentials as SSH/terminal access.
+Features:
+- Shadow-based authentication (synced with system password)
+- 30-minute session timeout
+- Failed login attempts are logged to `/var/log/system-mgmt-auth.log`

+### Features

+The dashboard provides:

 - **Real-time monitoring** via Server-Sent Events (1-second updates)
 - **CPU usage** gauge with percentage and load averages